SMTP Server Configuration - Zoho Mail

 The email address should match the email address/ email aliases of the account, for which the authentication details are provided.

 Security Type: TLS

-You may require an Application-specific Password to set up the account in other devices if you've enabled Two-Factor Authentication.
+You may require an Application-specific Password to set up the account on other devices if you've enabled Two-Factor Authentication.

-In the Settings, access Email Forwarding/ POP and IMAP Settings section and choose the option 'Do not save a copy' to not save the emails sent using the smtp.zoho.com configuration in the Sent folder.
+- Under the SMTP section, uncheck the 'Save Sent Mail Copy' to not save the emails sent using the smtp.zoho.com configuration in the Sent folder.

 Sometimes, the email clients connect to the default port 25 when connecting to the SMTP server.
 In case of Zoho Mail, you need to connect to smtp.zoho.com in SSL or TLS ports i.e 465 or 587 respectively.
 Ex: In Outlook, you need to check the 'Advanced Server Settings' section.